sait-wbdv/winter-2021/_posts/2021-02-24-events-callbacks.md

     - How to test for an empty array?
     - How to test for an empty object?
     - How do utility libraries like [Lodash](https://lodash.com/) or [underscore](https://underscorejs.org/) test for emptiness?
+2. Find a personal project, assignment or class example and try to break it with empty/falsy/`null`/`undefined` values.
+What's the best method for fixing them?

 ---